Gavince1803/AgendaVE/EMAIL_SETUP.md

 This guide explains how to set up email invitations for employees in AgendaVE.

+## ⚠️ Current Status

+**Issue**: Email invitations are failing with "Edge Function returned a non-2xx status code"

+**What's Working**:
+- ✅ Employees are being created successfully
+- ✅ Invitation tokens are generated
+- ✅ The app continues to function

+**What's Not Working**:
+- ❌ Invitation emails are not being sent
+- ❌ The Edge Function needs `RESEND_API_KEY` configured

+**Quick Fix** (5 minutes):
+1. Sign up at [resend.com](https://resend.com) (free)
+2. Get your API key
+3. In Supabase Dashboard → Edge Functions → Secrets
+4. Add: `RESEND_API_KEY` = your key
+5. Done!
+Emails will start working immediately ✅

+**Temporary Workaround**:
+Employees can still be invited!
+Just copy the invitation link from the app and share it manually with your team members.

 ## Overview

 The email invitation system allows providers to send invitation links to employees when they're added to the team.
 The system uses: